-- 1. Throttle lever - A. 3 mm to 6 mm
+1. Throttle lever

+A. 3 mm to 6 mm (1/8 in to 1/4 in)

 With the shift lever on PARK position, start the engine.

 Check if the throttle cable is adjusted correctly by turning handlebar fully to the right then fully to the left.
 If the engine RPM increases, readjust the throttle lever free play.